 Core tip: We have tested the effect of genetic admixture in a set of Colombian patients with Type 1 Diabetes (T1D).
-It is shown that although globally no differences between T1D and Colombians Living in Medellin subjects arosed, there appear ancestry differences when looking at specific T1D loci/genes (e.g., genes EFR3B, IFIH1, IL7R and NRP1).
-Also, when comparing patients ancestry according to the presence/absence of T1D related auto-antibodies or age at onset of the disease, differences were also observed.
+We show that, although no differences between T1Ds and Colombians living in Medellin arose globally, there appear to be ancestry differences when looking at specific T1D loci/genes (e.g., genes EFR3B, IFIH1, IL7R and NRP1).
+Also, when comparing patient ancestry according to the presence/absence of T1D-related auto-antibodies or age at onset of the disease, differences were also observed.
 The most striking differences in ancestry occurred outside the HLA region, which is considered the master risk locus in T1D and for autoimmune diseases overall.
-This is itself a striking observation.
+This in itself is a striking observation.

 Gomez-Lopera N, Alfaro JM, Leal SM, Pineda-Trujillo N. Type 1 diabetes loci display a variety of native American and African ancestries in diseased individuals from Northwest Colombia.
 World J Diabetes 2019; In press